l0r5/homepage-lb/README.md

 ## Deploy to GitHub Pages

 For preview purposes, the app can be deployed to [GitHub Pages](https://pages.github.com/).
-It is in the way configured that it serves from the `origin/gh-pages` branch.
+It is in the way configured that it creates a branch with the /dist directory `origin/gh-pages` when the build ist done.

 Deploy your current state from the console:

     $ yarn deploy